yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **99-367 IDEATE: Pragmatic photography**: a photography class that teaches you the basics.
 Would recommend. _(I spent around 5 hours for 2 weeks)_

 - **94329 Asian Strategies**: a fun politics/international relations mini.
-The class was way too fast paced with heavy readings, requiring a fair amount of commitment.
+The class was fast paced with heavy readings, requiring a fair amount of commitment.
 But I did enjoy everything we covered. _(I spent around 6 hours every week)_

 - **57337 Sound Recording**: a fun music mini.
 The class was chill with friendly TAs and Prof Riccardo was extremely nice.
 The homework deadlines were super generous. _(I spent around 5 hours every week)_